-British authorities announced on March 3 that they have launched an investigation into three social media platforms regarding their use of algorithms to process children's personal data.
+British authorities announced on March 3 that they had launched an investigation into three social media platforms regarding their use of algorithms to process children's personal data.

-The UK Information Commissioner's Office (ICO) said it would look into how TikTok uses the personal data of users aged 13 to 17 to recommend content.
-In addition, online forum Reddit and image-sharing site Imgur are also under investigation, regarding how the platforms mine personal information and manage age limits, Reuters reported on March 3.
+The UK Information Commissioner's Office (ICO) said it would review TikTok's use of personal data from users aged 13 to 17 to recommend content.
+Online forum Reddit and image-sharing site Imgur are also under investigation, Reuters reported on March 3, regarding how the platforms mine personal information and manage age limits.

-TikTok and 2 other online platforms are being investigated in the UK
+TikTok and two other online platforms are being investigated in the UK

 A Reddit spokesperson said the company has been working with the ICO and will comply with all relevant regulations when operating in the country.
-"The majority of our users are adults, however we plan to implement changes this year to address updates to UK regulations regarding age assurance," Reddit said in a statement.
+"Most of our users are adults, however we plan to implement changes this year to address updates to UK regulations regarding age assurance," according to a statement from Reddit.

-Britain passed legislation last year that places tighter regulations on social media platforms, including preventing children from accessing harmful and age-inappropriate content by enforcing age restrictions and strengthening age checks.
+Britain passed legislation last year to impose tougher regulations on social media platforms, including rules to prevent children from accessing harmful and age-inappropriate content by enforcing age limits and strengthening age checks.

 Platforms like Facebook, Instagram and TikTok have been asked to adjust their algorithms to remove or reduce harmful content to protect children.
 In 2023, the ICO fined TikTok $16 million for using children's data without parental consent.